StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Introduction

 Despite TSG quality issues, achieving robust and efficient TSG execution is a major challenge due to several factors.
 First, TSGs have complex control flow, including conditional branching and early termination, which is difficult for LLMs to handle.
 Furthermore, they often involve large, templated queries that are prone to generation and execution errors, and require interaction with various data sources for data-intensive analytics.
 Finally, the sequential execution of TSGs, which are time-critical, introduces delays and increases the risk of errors, particularly in complex scenarios.

-To address these challenges, we propose \method, a framework that involves offline preprocessing and online execution.
+To address these challenges, we propose \textbf{\method}, a framework that involves offline preprocessing and online execution.
 In the offline stage, we use LLMs to automatically extract structured execution DAGs from raw TSGs.
 These DAGs precisely capture control flow and step dependencies, guiding the entire execution process.
 We also extract Query Preparation Plugins (QPPs), which encapsulate query templates and parameters.
 This design eliminates the need for in-context query generation, making queries more consistent and reducing errors.
 We leverage LLMs for all preprocessing, and our evaluation shows high precision results and requires minimal human intervention.

 Our online execution stage features two key designs: a DAG-guided execution engine and a memory system.
 The execution engine uses a scheduler-executor architecture to manage step execution based on dependencies defined in the DAG.
 This ensures the agent adheres strictly to the workflow, minimizing planning errors like skipping steps or executing them out of order.
 Furthermore, the scheduler can allocate multiple executors to independent steps, enabling parallel execution and improving overall efficiency.
 The memory system allows the agent to retain and manage structured data from plugins, preventing it from being treated as unstructured text.
 This design significantly improves accuracy and efficiency.
+Our code and synthesized incident data are publicly available at \url{https://github.com/microsoft/StepFly}.